presidentbeef/neko_tutorial/objects.md

 Note that field names need to be hashed before being passed into these functions.
 The `$hash` function returns a unique integer value for each string, but will always be the same for the same string.

-You can also check for the existence of fields and remove them:
+You can also check for the existence of fields and remove them.
+However, this does not check an object's parent objects or affect them in any way.

 {% highlight javascript %}
 var myobj = $new(null)